 The only healthy private pension ‘market’ in Australia exists in the self-managed super fund (SMSF) world.
 The private sector (read all super funds and financial organisations) have dropped the ball in this area, and the government and other policy makers don’t appear to have the knowledge, skills or experience to help Australians make the transition from working life to retired life in a financially fit state.
 The country is relying on financial advisers to deliver this outcome and 80% of these advisers are paid by selling products rather than by providing financial advice.

 - Key decision-makers receive guaranteed pensions.
 Nearly all senior public servants and parliamentarians are members of a defined benefit super scheme (guaranteed income stream for life) and they personally don’t have to worry about funding their own retirement via a pension product, a SMSF, or via non-super investments.
-In turn, the issue of running out of retirement savings only becomes an issue for politicians and policy-makers in a political rather than person sense, if it means more Australians end up claiming the Age Pension.
+In turn, the issue of running out of retirement savings only becomes an issue for politicians and policy-makers in a political rather than personal sense; if it means more Australians end up claiming the Age Pension.

 - Industry ignores the compelling features of SMSF pensions.
 The pathological hatred of SMSFs by some sectors of the superannuation industry has blinded those sectors as to what attracts individuals to SMSFs.
 The SMSF sector has the most sophisticated pension offering in the market because each SMSF pension is completely tailored to the unique needs of the individual fund member.

 - Super industry is full of specialists rather than retirement planners.
 The super industry is full of very talented specialists but very few industry players have a grasp on the total general picture for super fund members – investment, tax, Age Pension, longevity, estate planning, risk management and income generation techniques.
 The most significant flaw in the composition of the superannuation industry is that very few individuals are investors (fund managers are traders, not investors) and as a consequence, the super industry doesn’t appreciate the issues facing retirees when trying to manage investments and deliver an income when they stop working.